DouglasNeuroInformatics/Douglas_User_Documentation/docs/using_the_system/remote_access.md

 Personal machines vary enormously, so support is limited. **Most neuroscience software is not available on Windows**.
 Email [support@douglasneuroinformatics.ca](mailto:support@douglasneuroinformatics.ca) to get help finding software.
 ```

-## Staying in touch with the lab

-Labs function better with everyday communication/banter and regular contact with your supervisor.

-- **Slack** and **Mattermost** are great tools for day-to-day chat (alternatives: Microsoft Teams & Discord).
-- For group video meetings, **Zoom** has tested best in practice.
-Note the free tier
-  limits group meetings to 40 minutes.

 ## Verify your setup

 As a quick test that everything is working end to end: